CherishSu/Perceptrons/README.md

 # Perceptrons
-Representational Geometry and Dynamics in Artificial Neural Networks of Visual Working Memory
+Representational Geometry and Dynamics in Artificial Neural Networks of Visual Working Memory.